Download the full PDF for Mississippi

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Mississippi fell to 55.7 percent in August from 55.9 percent in the prior month.
+The labor force participation rate in Mississippi remained unchanged at 55.6 percent in December.

 Mississippi ranks 50th in the nation.